bentljm/custom-topics-and-tags/README.md

 # Custom Topics and Tags

-A Salesforce application for managing topics by Salesforce Innovations Hub, LLC.
+Customizable tagging solution to track Topics across Objects in Salesfoce.
+Built by by Salesforce Innovations Hub, LLC.

 ## Branches